 I believe Microsoft used the unlimited storage ploy to boost the subscription numbers for their Office 365 service.
 However, they attracted the wrong kind of customer.
-The kind of customer that don’t really use Office and only want a place to store their digital life.
+The kind of customer that doesn’t use Office and only want a place to store their digital life.

-It turns out that if you offer unlimited storage to people, a few of them actually take you at your word and trust that you are truly offering unlimited storage, and then they start using it.”
+It turns out that if you offer unlimited storage to people, a few of them take you at your word and trust that you are truly offering unlimited storage, and then they start using it.

 Even as someone who enjoys writing, I’ve never seen a need for Microsoft Word nor the rest of the Office programs.
 Their document format interoperability is poor and every new version of the product strip away more and more of the advanced functionality that once made them attractive.
 No one needs Office anymore.
 Simple things like different line endings or varying locale decimal separators cause the programs to perform worse than pretty much all their competitors.

-With competing software suites like LibreOffice available for free, Microsoft needs to bundle Office 365 with other services to make it attractive.
-Cheap file storage worked, but I can’t see they have much else of interest that they could offer in its place.
-A new Windows+Office subscription seem like a likely product bundle in the slight future, however we haven’t really seen Microsoft’s monitazation plan for their new generation of operating systems so its hard to tell for sure.
+Competing office suites like LibreOffice are available for free.
+Microsoft needs to bundle Office 365 with other services to make it attractive.
+Cheap file storage worked, but I can’t see they’ve much else of interest that they could offer in its place.
+A new Windows+Office subscription seems like an inevitable product bundle in the slight future.
+However, we haven’t seen Microsoft’s monetization plan for their new generation of operating systems so its hard to tell for sure.

 I haven’t found a replacement service for OneDrive yet, though Arq Backup looks attractive.
 With Arq, you can store your files encrypted on multiple interchangeable file hosting providers.
 I’m hesitant to commit to it as they don’t have a client available for Linux yet.